 And although the amount per filter will be small, the amount used in the factory will not be when they’re bleaching thousands of filters, and there has to be some sort of off-gassing or even spillage that releases the chlorine into the environment.

 So how can you tell which process has been used on your filters?
-Unfortunately with the naked eye you can’t, you’ll need to go to the manufacturer or look for some sort of indication on the box that states what process they use on their filters.
+Unfortunately with the naked eye you can’t, you’ll need to go to the manufacturer or look for some sort of indication on the box that states what bleaching method they use on their filters.

-Or of course swap to a brown paper filter.
+Or of course swap from a bleached filter to a brown paper filter.

 Some people don’t think so and think that any ol’ filter would do.
 But if you’re looking to up your coffee game then filters are a good inexpensive place to start.
-For instance, you can make side by side comparisons of brown filtered coffee and white filtered coffee to see which if you can taste a difference.
+For instance, you can make side-by-side comparisons of brown filtered coffee and white filtered coffee to see if you can taste a difference.